debsada/debsada/README.md

 - 👋 Hi, I’m Deborah
-- 👀 I’m interested in coding, particularly data science and machine learning
+- 👀 I’m interested in all things coding
 - 🌱 I’m currently learning Python
 - 📫 How to reach me deborahnwankwo@hotmail.com